kurdi1mans/Workflow-Engine-Requirements/README.md

 The intended audience of this document is anyone who intends to build a workflow engine that provides a wide range of capabilities and can serve any business case.

 ### Scope
-This repository contains the Software Requirement Specifications (SRS) for a workflow engine.
-It covers requirements that span the following topics:
+This Software Requirement Specifications (SRS) document is for a workflow engine that span the following topics:
 - [01 - Data Model Requirements](./01%20-%20Data%20Model/1%20-%20Datamodel%20Requirements.md)
 - [02 - Data Types Requirements](./02%20-%20Data%20Types/1%20-%20Data%20Types%20Requirements.md)
 - [03 - Display Requirements](./03%20-%20Display%20and%20Visualization/1%20-%20Display%20Requirements.md)